mariasimo/Books-x-People/README.md

 - [x] Allow user to add new tags to list at AddBook.js

-- [ ] Being able of moderate new tags via nodemailer
+- [x] Being able to moderate new tags via nodemailer

+- [x] Being able to delete unwanted books and tags

-- [ ] Refetch Query at ApproveBook to render conditionally a message
+- [ ] Sharing options